sharpend/Sharpend/README.md

 - custom gtk Treelist
 - Taskmanager (if you want to execute some jobs written in c#)
 - Gtk Databinding support (Databind your objects to Gtk controls)
+- Tomboy and some other DBus client examples